Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

-In separate experiments, the transformation $f$ we sought to teach the model was either $f(x)=x$ or $f(x)=x^2$.
-We theorised that learning the square function would be a harder problem to solve as $f(x)=x^2$ is not an \textit{injective} function; that is, different inputs can be mapped to the same output ($(-1)^2=1^2=1$, for example).
-Even learning the identity function $f(x)=x$ is not a trivial problem in this setting, as the pre- and post-synaptic ensembles are not congruent in how they represent information, even when they have the same size/number of neurons.
-Each of the ensembles' neurons may respond differently to identical inputs, so the same vector decoded from the two ensembles would be specified by different neuronal activation patterns.
-Therefore, the learning rule would need to be able to find an optimal mapping between two potentially very different vector spaces even when the implicit transformation between these is the identity function.
+In separate experiments, the transformation $f$ for the model to learn was either $f(\vec{x})=\vec{x}$ or $f(\vec{x})=\vec{x}^2$.
+Learning the square function was expected to be a harder problem to solve as $f(\vec{x})=\vec{x}^2$ is not an \textit{injective} function; that is, different inputs can be mapped to the same output ($(-1)^2=1^2=1$, for example).
+Even learning the identity function $f(\vec{x})=\vec{x}$ is not a trivial problem in this setting, as the pre- and post-synaptic ensembles are not congruent in how they represent information, even when they have the same number of neurons.
+Each of the ensembles' neurons may respond differently to identical inputs, so the same vector decoded from the two ensembles will be specified by different neuronal activation patterns.
+Therefore, the learning rule has to be able to find an optimal mapping between two potentially very different vector spaces even when the implicit transformation between these is the identity function.

-The quality of the learned representation was evaluated on the last 8 seconds of neuronal activity by calculating the mean squared error (MSE) and Spearman correlation coefficient $\rho$ between the ground truth given by the transformed pre-synaptic vector $f(x)$, and the $y$ vector represented in the post-synaptic ensemble.
+The quality of the learned representation was evaluated on the last 8 seconds of neuronal activity by calculating the mean squared error (MSE) and Spearman correlation coefficient $\rho$ between the ground truth given by the transformed pre-synaptic vector $f(\vec{x})$, and the $\vec{y}$ vector represented in the post-synaptic ensemble.

-At a lower level, each artificial synapse - one to connect each pair of neurons in the pre- and post-synaptic ensemble - in our model was composed of a ``positive'' $M^+$ and a ``negative'' $M^-$ simulated memristor (see Fig. \ref{fig:synapse}).
+At a lower level, each artificial synapse - one to connect each pair of neurons in the pre- and post-synaptic ensemble - in our model was composed of a ``positive'' $M^+$ and a ``negative'' $M^-$ simulated memristor (see Fig. \ref{fig:simulatedmodel}B).
 The mapping of the current resistance state $R^\pm$ of a pair of memristors to the corresponding synaptic network weight $\omega$ was defined as:

 Note that the relationship between conductance and resistance was specified by $G=\frac{1}{R}$; thus, when normalising, the maximum conductance $G_1$ was given by the inverse of the minimum resistance $\frac{1}{R_0}$, and vice-versa.
 So, the network weight of a synapse at each timestep was the result of the difference between its current memristor conductances $G^\pm$, which were normalised in the range $[0,1]$, and then multiplied by a gain factor $\gamma$.